What to Do After a Slip and Fall in a Parking Lot

 This article attempts to explain what to do if you suffered a slip and fall in a parking lot.

-The aftermath of a slip and fall accident can be a painful and emotional experience.
+The aftermath of a slip and fall accident in Florida can be a painful and emotional experience.
 While a slip and fall itself can occur in seconds, the effects can be lasting.

 A slip and fall accident can occur anywhere at any time, but parking lots are one of the most common locations where slip and fall accidents occur.